preactjs/preact-www/content/en/guide/v10/server-side-rendering.md

 ---
 title: Server-Side Rendering
-description: 'Render your Preact application on the server to show content to users quicker.'
+description: Render your Preact application on the server to show content to users quicker
 ---

 # Server-Side Rendering